 \textbf{Step 6.} The bi-objective fitness of the offspring solutions is calculated by repeating Steps 2 and 3.

 \textbf{Step 7.} Step 4 is repeated for the union of the current generation and offspring populations.

-\textbf{Step 8.} For the next generation population, $Q$ solutions are chosen from the union of the current generation and offspring populations.
-The solutions with lowest nondomination ranks are chosen.
-If all solutions of the same rank do not fit, those with highest crowding distance are prioritized.
+\textbf{Step 8.} For the next-generation population, $Q$ solutions are chosen from the current generation and offspring populations' union.
+The solutions with the lowest nondomination ranks are chosen.
+If all the same rank solutions do not fit, those with the highest crowding distance are prioritized.

 \textbf{Step 9.} Return the first nondominated front calculated in Step 7.